Generic Name: guaifenesin and phenylephrine (gwye FEN e sin and FEN il EFF rin)

 Artificially sweetened liquid medicine may contain phenylalanine.
 Check the medication label if you have phenylketonuria (PKU).

-How should I take Gilphex TR (guaifenesin and phenylephrine)?
+How should I take Gilphex TR?

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
 Cough or cold medicine is usually taken only for a short time until your symptoms clear up.